joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/design-interview.md

 >The portfolio presentation is a chance for us to get to know your process and your design accomplishments.
 The presentation can be as informal or as formal as you would like.
 >- You will have 45 minutes to talk about one specific project, which includes questions throughout so aim for 20-30 minutes you individually presenting.
->- An ideal project is one that best illustrates your design capabilities.
-Ideally, we'd like to see how your experience is relevant to the challenges you would face at our company.
 >- There will be about 3-5 people present.
 The group will be comprised of the Director of Design, designers, engineers, and product managers.
 >
->**DO**
+>**Tips**
+>- An ideal project is one that best illustrates your design capabilities.
+Ideally, we'd like to see how your experience is relevant to the challenges you would face at our company.
 >- Assume that everyone present will already be familiar with your resume.
+Don’t go over your work history in this presentation.
 >- If you were working as part of a team, clearly identify your contributions to the process and the final product.
->
->**DON’T**
->- Don’t go over your work history in this presentation, since people will already be familiar with your resume.
 >- Don’t speak in vague, general terms.
 Use specific examples to walk us through your design journey from the beginning to the end.